Xilinx/imagebuilder/README.md

 -w specifies the temporary working directory that the script uses for building the disk image, and if not set, one is created in /tmp\
 -o specifies the output disk image file name\
+-t specifies the u-boot command to load the binaries. "tftp", "sd" and "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.